 Academic Planning Form

-You'll use this form to plan and figure out courses you'll take abroad and understand how they'll transfer back to UMD.
+You'll use our Academic Planning Form to plan and figure out courses you'll take abroad and understand how they'll transfer back to UMD.

 How should I start?

 - Meet with your academic advisor to get started.

 - Check the Study Abroad Course Database to see if a course has already been reviewed by UMD.
 If a course is listed and won't expire before your program ends, you don’t need to get it reviewed.
 You can just list the course and it's equivalent on your Academic Planning Form.

 - If a course does not have an active decision, if the course review decision will expire prior to participation, or if you would like to have a course reviewed by a different department, fill out the Study Abroad Course Evaluation form.

 - For additional details, see the UMD Study Abroad Course Evaluation Process Guide.

 - To request a syllabus for a course you would like reviewed, complete the Syllabus Request Form.